 On the idea of Bung Karno, in Tampaksiring in 1957, the Tampaksiring Palace was built to welcome State Guests.

 Then in 1963, it was Bung Karno who initiated the establishment of the Bali Beach Hotel on the Sanur beach.

-This hotel will later be the tallest building in Bali to date (because it is in accordance with the Decree of the Governor of Bali in 1971 which states, among other things, that buildings in the Bali Region are the maximum height of a coconut tree or 15 meters.)
+This hotel will be the tallest building to date (because it is in accordance with the Decree of the Governor of Bali in 1971, which states, among other things, that the building must have a maximum height of a coconut tree or 15 meters.)

 Bali Tourism Now

 The rapid growth of development in the tourism sector to date has had a great impact and influence on the traditions and lifestyles of the Balinese and those on the island.

 Interestingly, culture is still as it is, growing along with Globalization.
 Another thing that can be the answer to preserving culture is the vision of the Balinese people which inspires every soul to love and glorify their own culture without having to be ashamed.